 In the early years the Welsh Varsity match was held alternatively at Cardiff Arms Park and St Helens, the home of Swansea Rugby Club.
 Historically Swansea University enjoy the tag of perennial favourites at the Welsh Varsity Match winning to date; thirteen Varsities.

 Swansea University have regularly enjoyed the ability to select from a vast pool of very talented players such as Welsh nationals Alun Wynn Jones, Ritchie Pugh and Dwayne Peel.
 2007 saw Swansea field no less than 11 FIRA Internationals at varying ages resulting in a win at Cardiff Arms Park.

 To find out more, visit the Welsh Varsity Web Page.

-For furher information surrounding sponsorship opportunities for The Welsh Varsity 2020, please click here.
+For further information surrounding sponsorship opportunities for The Welsh Varsity 2020, please see our Welsh Varsity Sport sponsorship page here.